Smarker/chattybot/README.md

 ```% npm install -g yo generator-hubot```

-Make a bot called chattybot (or whatever name you'd like)
+Create a directory for your bot to reside in.
+The directory name should match your bot's name.
+I called my bot chattybot (but you could name it whatever you'd like)

 ```% mkdir chattybot```